OSGeo/OSGeoLive-doc/en/overview/geopublisher_overview.rst

 * All software is Free and Open-Source Software compliant with OGC standards.
 * Geopublisher + QuantumGIS + OpenOffice provide a free Open-Source Geopublishing desktop.
 * :doc:`AtlasStyler <atlasstyler_overview>` SLD editor is integrated into Geopublisher.
-* Runs on Mac OS, Windows and Linux.
+* Runs on Windows and Linux.
 * Styling based on OGC SLD standard.
 * Offline atlases run directly from any media - Java does not have to be installed.
 * Supports tiled image pyramids for big raster data, as well as GeoTiff tiles and overviews